kigster/pullulant/README.md

 ### Shells

  * Bash and Bash Completion are both installed
- * Zsh and Oh-My-Zsh are installed, and zsh is made the default (unless `-Z` flag is passed)
+ * Zsh and Oh-My-Zsh are installed, but no changes to the default shell are made — unless `-z` flag is specified.
+In which case zsh is setup as a default shell.

 ### Programming Fonts